-Orchestra 11 -12 is open to all 11th and 12th grade students upon recommendation from their present orchestra director.
+Orchestra is open to all 10th-12th grade students.
+This ensemble performs music of Level 3 and Level 4 difficulty.
+Students are required to attend all rehearsals, performances, and lessons.
 Students play various types of music ranging from early classical works to recent pop tunes.
 The full orchestra meets once each week with students chosen from the Symphonic Winds according to chair ranking.
-Students are required to attend all rehearsals, performances, and must report for a weekly lesson at the designated time.
-The orchestra performs for several concerts throughout the school year.

-6067 9th Grade Band Grades 9 1.0 cr
+6067 9th Grade Band Grade 9 1.0 cr

 Concert Band 9 is open to all 9th grade wind and percussion instrumentalists.
-This organization performs music of Level 2 and Level 3 difficulty.
-Students in this organization will have an opportunity to sing with the high school choir.
+This ensemble performs music of Level 2 and Level 3 difficulty.
 Students are required to attend all rehearsals, performances and lessons.

-6063 Concert Band Grades 10-12 1.0 cr
+6063 Concert Band Grades 10-12 1.0 c

-Concert Band is open to all 10th, 11th, and 12th grade wind and percussion instrumentalists.
-This organization performs music of Level 3 and Level 4 difficulty.
+Concert Band is open to all 10th-12th grade wind and percussion instrumentalists.
+This ensemble performs music of Level 3 and Level 4 difficulty.
 Students are required to attend all rehearsals, performances, and lessons